-The NLO EW K-factors , that includes one loop EWK correction not involving κ{λ} , are computed inclusively for each production mode and not in STXS bins, as in the regions of phase space where these corrections are most significant (typically for high Higgs boson transverse momentum), the sensitivity to the Higgs boson trilinear coupling is minimal [133].
-The selection efficiencies have been evaluated as function of κ{λ} and a negligible dependency has been found, thus they are assumed to be constant.
+35 They would involve higher order calculations including two loop corrections been evaluated as function of κ{λ} and a negligible dependency has been found, thus they are assumed to be constant.
 The exception is $t\bar{t}H$ production mode, which shows a 10% increase for $\kappa{\lambda} < -10$, but in this interval the reduction of the cross section due to the κ{λ} dependence is about 80%, therefore largely dominating over the efficiency variation.
-This assumption will be reevaluated in the ggF production mode once a complete computation of the differential NLO EW corrections will become available.
+This assumption will be re-evaluated in the ggF production mode once a complete computation of the differential NLO EW corrections will become available.